kubernetes/test-infra/releng/README.md

   periodic, and postsubmit job configs created by `config-forker`

 ## Release branch jobs

+**WARNING:** Release branch jobs generation for 1.28+ requires special steps that are yet to be documented.
+See [#29387](https://github.com/kubernetes/test-infra/pull/29387) and "TODO(1.28)" comments for more details.

 This task should be done after the release is complete and previous PRs are merged.
 The following steps should be run from the root of this repository.